SomeoneWeird/secureyournode/README.md

 # secureyournode

+**You need to run this workshopper on a computer with a web-browser (preferably Chrome or FireFox)**

 Security workshop, with exercises in an attack/defense style format.

 Attack exercises will teach you how to exploit vulnerabilities.